edgonzalesjr/Snort-Intrusion-Detection-System/README.md

 ## Objective

-To effectively install, configure, and utilize Snort as an Intrusion Detection System (IDS) on Ubuntu Server, including setting up custom and community based rules, verifying installation, and managing rule paths.
+To effectively install, configure, and utilize Snort as an Intrusion Detection System (IDS), including setting up custom and community based rules, verifying installation, and managing rule paths.

 ### Skills Learned